nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Professor in from NUS School of Computing
+* Professor from NUS School of Computing
 * Needs to manage a significant number of TA applications
 * Prefers desktop apps to other platform apps
 * Possesses fast typing speed